Skip to main content

 Big Stone Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
 The lake's weakest score is on Secchi depth — the water looks more turbid than its phosphorus number alone would predict.

-At a TSI of 50, Big Stone Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
+At a TSI of 53, Big Stone Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 Big Stone Lake is unusually deep for Wisconsin at 57 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Big Stone Lake covers 607 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Within the 140 graded lakes of Oneida County, Big Stone Lake sits at rank 129, near the bottom of the county list.
+Big Stone Lake sits at rank 82 of 134 in Oneida County, in the lower half of the local distribution.

 Big Stone Lake has at least one documented invasive species (Banded Mystery Snail), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
 The fishery includes walleye alongside the lake's other 6 documented species — a notable draw for Wisconsin anglers.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.